Pogies: A Funny Looking Necessity

 - Contact: RevelateDesigns.com

 Something important to take into consideration is how well pogies interact with a bikepacking setup.
-The answer is alright.
 I used the pogies on both 760mm and 780mm bars, which are definitely at the wider end of the spectrum.
 All of the pogies left just enough room to properly mount a handlebar harness, with room for one cockpit accessory on each side of the stem.
-Each pogie does has slightly different dimensions, so this should only play a role in your decision if you are using bars narrower than the ones mentioned above, or you have a particularly busy cockpit area on your bike.
+Each set of pogies does have slightly different dimensions, so this should only play a role in your decision if you are using bars narrower than the ones mentioned above, or you have a particularly busy cockpit area on your bike.

 Overall, I was impressed by each of the three pogies I tested.
-It’s the simplest way to ensure your hands stay warm and protected in the winter, and although each pogie offers slightly different features, they are each a definite game changer for winter bikepacking.
+It’s the simplest way to ensure your hands stay warm and protected in the winter, and although each offering has slightly different features, they’re all game changers for winter bikepacking.
 It’s up to you to decide if you require loads of ventilation (45NRTH Cobrafist), an expedition-friendly and versatile modular design (Revelate Designs Expedition Pogie) or the simple, ultra-warm classic and customizable option from Dogwood Designs.
 Either way, they are all proven, quality designs.
 For commuting, I really liked Dogwood’s classic Poagie because of how easy it was to remove and install.
 For a bikepacking trip I did in January, Revelate’s Expedition Pogie was great because of the added insulation and included storage.
-And for technical singletrack and day rides 45NRTH’s Cobrafists were unbeatable.
+And for technical singletrack and day rides, 45NRTH’s Cobrafists were unbeatable.